PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 In other words, we have a very "fine-grained" reaction-diffusion model illustrating Turing patterns, and we will present a coarser model that allows us to make the same conclusions.
 To do so, we will stop keeping track of individual particles and instead grid off two-dimensional space into blocks and store only the *concentration* of particles within this block.
 That is, each block may contain thousands of particles of a given type, but we think of it only as its concentration, represented as a decimal between 0 and 1.

-## Example diffusion of single particle
+## A cellular model showing diffusion of a single particle

 Let us begin with a simple example of the diffusion of a single particle (we can add reactions to this model later).
 Say that we are only considering *A* particles, which are all contained in the central square of our grid.
 The figure below illustrates the grid, where each square is labeled by its concentration.